Congtrinhh/MBP-frontend/project-summary.md

 **Technology Stack**:

--   **Backend**: ASP.NET Web API with Clean Architecture, using dotnet version greater than 6.0
+-   **Backend**: ASP.NET Web API with Clean Architecture, using .net 8.0
 -   **Frontend**: Vue.js: Vue 3 with the Composition API, when writing vue code, remember to write in vue 3 composition api style.
-I use PrimeVue as an ui library
+I use PrimeVue as an ui library. with pinia, I prefer option store style
 -   **Object Storage**: Google Cloud Platform
 -   **Authentication**: JWT combined with Google login
 -   **Database**: MySQL